payal2419/payal2419/README.md

 - 👋 Hi, I’m @payal2419
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Asp.net Core MVC Projects
-- 📫 How to reach me ...
+- 📫 How to reach me payal.s.pawar@gmail.com

 <!---
 payal2419/payal2419 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.